 Salmon's a heart-healthy, flavorful favorite whose firm, meaty flesh rewards simple preparations.
+Here are seven ways to make this versatile fish, plus tips for buying and keeping it fresh.

 Yes, salmon hits the dinner-time trifecta.
 Delicious and easy to prepare, salmon is also good for you.
 It's a fatty fish with plenty of heart-healthy omega-3 fatty acids, plus protein and an abundance of vitamins, including B vitamins, and the antioxidant vitamin E. To find out the difference between fresh and farmed salmon, check out Fresh Salmon Vs. Farmed Salmon: What's the Difference?